-When it comes a hotel’s social media channels, there may be more than one staff member you want to assign to either post or monitor the accounts.
-Luckily, on channels such as Facebook and Google+ hotels can assign various page roles that will give users different permission levels based on the tasks they need to complete.
-Here is a closer look at the different page roles each channel offers and how to grant permissions:
+When it comes to a hotel’s social media channels, there may be more than one staff member you want to assign to either post or monitor the accounts.
+Luckily, on channels such as Facebook, hotels can assign various page roles that will give users different permission levels based on the tasks they need to complete.
+Here is a closer look at the different page roles each channel offers and how to grant permissions.

-Facebook allows users to assign 5 different roles for access:
+Facebook allows users to assign five different roles for access:

-- Admin- Full control over the page including posting, creating ads, assigning page roles, editing information, access to insights, sending messages, and more.
-Admins also have the power to delete the page, delete other users (including other Admins) so choose carefully.
+- Admin- Full control over the page, including posting, creating ads, assigning page roles, editing information, access to insights, sending messages, and more.
+Admins also have the power to delete the page, remove other users (including other Admins), so choose carefully.

 - Editor- One step below Admin.
 Editors have all of the same privileges of Admins, except they cannot assign page roles and cannot delete the page.

-- Moderator- This role has the ability to post, delete comments, respond, send messages, create ads, and access insights, however they do not have permission to edit the page information.
+- Moderator- This role can post, delete comments, respond, send messages, create ads, and access insights.
+They do not have permission to edit the page information.

 - Analyst- This role is reserved for those who will only be analyzing posts.
-Analysts have the ability to view who created a post (without being able to post themselves) and have access to insights.
-They do not have permission to post or send messages.
+Analysts can view who created a post (without being able to post themselves) and have access to insights.
+They do not have permission to publish or send messages.

 To assign a page role to a new user, click ‘Settings’ at the top right of the screen.

 On the right column, you will be able to see all the current users who have access to the Facebook page and the page roles they have been assigned.
 To add a new user, enter an email address that is attached to a personal Facebook page.
-Click the little drop down button to choose the type of persmissions you would like to assign to the user.
+Click the little drop-down button to choose the type of permissions you would like to assign to the user.

-The user will be able to access the hotel’s Facebook by logging onto their personal page.
-After logging in, they must click the drop down arrow at the top right of the page.
-In the drop down menu, they will see the hotel’s name.
-To access the page, simply click on the hotel.
+The user will be able to access the hotel’s Facebook by logging onto their page.
+After logging in, they must click the drop-down arrow at the top right of the page.
+In the drop-down menu, they will see the hotel’s name.
+To access the page, click on the hotel.

 Twitter & Pinterest